Disease Outbreak Investigation, Reportable Disease Follow-up and Surveillance

 PrEP is a single pill that helps keep you HIV negative when taken once daily as prescribed by your provider.
 The goal of PrEP is to prevent HIV infection from taking hold if you are exposed to the virus.
 When taken everyday, PrEP has been found to reduce the likelihood of HIV infection by up to 92%.
 For more information about PrEP, to find a PrEP provider, and to get help paying for PrEP, click here.
 You can also contact PrEPIowa via email at email@example.com or call (515) 443-0341.

 In the State of Iowa, chlamydia, gonorrhea and syphilis are reportable to the Iowa Department of Public Health.
 This information is protected by law and cannot be released to anyone other than individuals (disease intervention specialists and county public health communicable disease investigators) who perform partner notification and partner referral.
 In Iowa, by law, a minor can be tested and treated for a sexually transmitted disease without parental consent.
-For information regarding STD testing and treatment, visit Allen Women's Health or call (319) 235-5090.
+For information regarding STI testing and treatment:

-Reporting of HIV, STDs, and HCV to IDPH
+Reporting of HIV, STIs, and HCV to IDPH

 Iowa law requires providers AND laboratories to report to IDPH.
 For more information, click here.